Introduction

 Also, during the interview:

-• Don't fixate on one topic or another—be ready to talk about anything in conversation.
-Interviewers often ask a few questions randomly from different subjects just to see how well-prepared you are!
+Don't fixate on one topic or another—be ready to talk about anything in conversation.
+Interviewers often ask a few random questions about different subjects to gauge your preparation!

 After the interview

-• Follow up with a tweet: "Hey @company Whoa!
+Follow up with a tweet: "Hey @company Whoa!
 That last team meeting was awesome!
 Can't wait until next week’s!"
-This tip works especially well if there is more than one person involved in making hiring decisions at your prospective employer's company (e.g., if it's not just one person who decides who gets hired).
-The other person may have forgotten about you by now but will remember when he/she sees this tweet pop up on his/her Twitter feed—which means another chance for him/her to think about all the great things he/she heard from those who interviewed him/her previously...and maybe even reconsider his/her decision not reach out directly?
+This tip works exceptionally well if there is more than one person involved in hiring decisions at your prospective employer's company (e.g. if it's not just one person who decides who gets hired).
+The other person may have forgotten about you by now but will remember when they see this tweet pop up on their Twitter feed—which means another chance for them to think about all the great things they heard from those who interviewed them previously...and maybe even reconsider their decision not reach out directly?

 The first step in acing an interview is to do your homework.
 You want to know everything about the company, the hiring manager, and the job description.
 The more you know about these things, the better prepared you’ll be for any question that comes up during your interview.